TS Filler Tool

-- OriginalDateTime: A DateTime column containing the original, unaltered DateTime value
+- OriginalDateTime: A date-time column that contains the original, unaltered date-time value

-- FlagGeneratedRow: A Boolean flag column, with “True” indicating that the data row was generated by the macro to fill a time series gap; “False” indicating it’s an source data row.
+- FlagGeneratedRow: A Boolean flag column, where "True" indicates that the data row was generated by the macro to fill a time series gap and "False" indicates it’s a source data row.

 For source data rows passing through the macro:

-- The FlagGeneratedRow column will read “False” to indicate that it is a source data row; not a row generated by the macro.
+- The FlagGeneratedRow column reads "False" to indicate that it is a source data row, not a row generated by the macro.

-- The [yourDateTimeColumn] column will be “rounded” to the appropriate period.
-See “Rounding” section below.
+- The [yourDateTimeColumn] column is "rounded" to the appropriate period.
+See Rounding section below.

-- All other source columns will pass through unaltered.
+- All other source columns pass through unaltered.

 For the rows that were generated to fill gaps:

-- The FlagGeneratedRow column will read “True” to indicate that it is a row generated by the macro, not a source data row.
+- The FlagGeneratedRow column reads “True” to indicate that it is a row generated by the macro, not a source data row.

-- The [yourDateTimeColumn] column will have a populated date or datetime value generated by the macro which “fills” the gap identified in the series.
+- The [yourDateTimeColumn] column has a populated date or date-time value generated by the macro which “fills” the gap identified in the series.